octabytes/octabytes.github.io/content/development/nocode-lowcode/totaljsflow.md

   website: https://www.totaljs.com/flow/
   iframe_website: /website-iframe/development/nocode-lowcode/totaljsflow
   dashboardImage: /images/development/nocode-lowcode/totaljsflow/screenshot-1.jpg
-  short_description: It's a friendly, modern, straightforward Visual Programming Interface for Low-code Development accessible through a web browser.
-The tool integrates, processes, and transforms various events and data in real-time.
+  short_description: "It's a friendly, modern, straightforward Visual Programming Interface for Low-code Development accessible through a web browser.
+The tool integrates, processes, and transforms various events and data in real-time."
-  description: It's a friendly, modern, straightforward Visual Programming Interface for Low-code Development accessible through a web browser.
-The tool integrates, processes, and transforms various events and data in real-time.
+  description: "It's a friendly, modern, straightforward Visual Programming Interface for Low-code Development accessible through a web browser.
+The tool integrates, processes, and transforms various events and data in real-time."
   features:
-    - title: Component's editor
+    - title: "Component's editor"
       description: You can create and modify Total.js Flow components in real-time directly in the Flow.
 Also, Total.js Flow allows you to edit imported components as well.
     - title: Worker-Thread
       description: By default, each Total.js Flow is running as an independent Child Process/Worker-Thread (outside of the main thread).
 Each worker thread takes around 5-15 MB of RAM.